Shipeasy

 Assistant use cases

-Three worked chat flows — set up an experiment, generate a measurement plan, and run a read-mode audit of your flags.
+Three worked chat flows — ramp a feature with an alert on it, generate a measurement plan, and run a read-mode audit of your flags.

-Production readyOn this page · 5 min readUpdated · June 19, 2026Works with · In-dashboard assistant
+Production readyOn this page · 5 min readWorks with · In-dashboard assistant

 The assistant is most useful on concrete tasks.
 Here are three real flows, each showing what you type, what it does, and where the safety rails are.